 Along with his professional accomplishments, Tom prioritizes education and mentorship as a tenet of furthering the aerospace profession.
 As a faculty member at University of Houston, USC, Cal Poly Pomona, and UCLA, Tom has created special topics curricula which emphasize applied and fundamental principles of chemical and aerospace engineering.
 At Univ. of Houston, he designed and developed graduate-level special topics courses in electrochemical engineering and created a new course titled, “Chemical Engineering for Chemists”.
 Tom was also a tenure-track Associate Prof. in the Dept. of Chemical and Materials Engr at Cal Poly Pomona where he helped create and institute a new freshman introductory engineering course titled, “Engineering, Society, and You”.

-In May 2019, in conjunction with the 235th Electrochemical Society Mtg (Dallas, TX, USA), Tom (w/Dr. Boryann Liaw, Idaho Nat'l Laboratories) will be teaching a new 1-day short course titled, "Battery Safety and Failure Modes",
+In October 2020, in conjunction with the Pacific Rim Meeting on Electrochemical & Solid-State Science (Houston, HI), Tom (w/Dr. Joshua Lamb, Sandia Nat'l Laboratories) will be teaching a 1-day short course titled, "Battery Safety and Failure Modes",

-Tom and his wife Joan reside in Long Beach, California where they actively enjoy a Southern California lifestyle and traveling abroad - having visited over 35 countries on 6 continents.
+Tom and his wife Joan reside in Long Beach, California where they actively enjoy a Southern California lifestyle and traveling abroad - having visited over 40 countries on 6 continents.
 Tom has run the New York marathon twice; summitted Mt.
-Kilimanjaro; hiked the Inca Trail to Machu Picchu; snorkeled with sea lions in the Galapagos Is.; flown in zero-gravity; rode a camel around the Giza Pyramids; solo-piloted a Cessna 152; and viewed the sunrise from the top of Mt.
+Kilimanjaro; hiked the Inca Trail to Machu Picchu; snorkeled with sea lions in the Galapagos Is.; flown in zero-gravity; rode a camel around the Giza Pyramids; solo-piloted a Cessna 152; trekked to Mt.
+Everest Base Camp, and viewed the sunrise from the top of Mt.
 Fuji.